ndustrialio/contxt-sdk-js/docs/Consent.md

 <a name="Consent+accept"></a>

 ### contxtSdk.coordinator.consent.accept(audienceName, consentId) ⇒ <code>Promise</code>
-Accepts an application's consent for a given audience name
+Accepts a user's consent to an application for a given audience name

 API Endpoint: '/consents/:consentId/accept'